Our Methodology for the 2026 Landlord vs. Tenant State Rankings

 Long, complicated evictions mean higher court costs and months of lost rent.
 Adding regulatory burdens, like dispute mediation or longer notice periods, also extend the timeline.
 The shortest evictions could average as few as 3-6 weeks, while the process in the most tenant-friendly states might last as long as 3 or 4 months.

 Landlords have to notify tenants of any payment/lease violations in advance before starting eviction proceedings.
 Nearly all states’ required notice periods for lease violations (averaging 2-4 weeks) are longer than in cases of nonpayment (as few as 3-5 days).
-There are even a couple states that don’t require any notification period, so landlords can start eviction proceedings for nonpaying tenants that same day.
+There are a also couple states that don’t require any notification period, so landlords can start eviction proceedings for nonpaying tenants the next day.

 We looked at the effective property tax rate because there are big differences between rural and urban counties, and many counties only tax a percentage of property value.
 Differences can illustrate how property value vs. the actual tax rate affects the total tax burden a landlord faces.